 All this comes against a backdrop of historic US declines in manufacturing output, and a continuing GDP downturn for the first quarter of 2020.
 Thankfully, the worst may be behind us as leaders are more informed than in the early days of the pandemic and protocols are now in place to mitigate the spread of the virus.
 Digital commerce continues showing steady growth rates, the future of B2B eCommerce remains bright.

 In this May 2020 roundup, we’re sharing the latest in marketing, customer experience, manufacturing, distribution, and supply chain management news.
-You’ll even find some inspiring case studies of how some B2B sellers are using quick thinking and bold moves to succeed in an environment we’re all getting used to.
+You’ll even find some inspiring case studies of how some B2B sellers are using quick thinking, bold moves, and AI in eCommerce to succeed in an environment we’re all getting used to.

 May 2020: B2B eCommerce, Coronavirus, and Reopening